 - Continuous Improvement.
-Finally, in this process, we review everything we have done present the creation and maintenance of the value offered to clients through a design, transition and operation of the optimized service is presented.
+Finally, in this process, we review everything we have done to present the creation and maintenance of the value offered to clients through the design, transition, and operation of the optimized service is presented.

 Assertive integration of Project Management and Service Management

-Now, experience tells us that all new integration and improvement of products and services takes the best from its conception as a project.
+Now, experience tells us that all new integration and improvement of products and services take the best from its conception as a project.